Brookline Methodist Episopal Church - 1926

 The Brookline church was founded in 1907 when the old Knowlson Methodist Episcopal Church and the Brookline Society united and erected a church on the present site.
 In 1907 the membership was 35.
 It is now more than 500.
 The Sunday school has an enrollment of 561.
 The new church, with newest equipment, is expected to cost $110,000.

 October 31, 1926

 The church was formally dedicated on May 15, 1927.
 Bishop Joseph F. Berry of Philadelphia was in charge of the services.
 Speakers were Rev. C.A.
-Hartung, of the Coraopolis Methodist Church; Rev. C.A.
+Hartung, of the Coraopolis Methodist Church; Rev. J.J.
 McIlvaine, or the Brookline Boulevard United Presbyterian Church; Rev. Alexander Steel, of the Brookline Methodist Church; Bishop Berry and Rev. William Semple, Jr. of the Paul Presbyterian Church.

 In 1930, the Carnegie Library opened a branch office in the basement of the Brookline Methodist Church.
 In 1942, the library moved to 730 Brookline Boulevard and remained their until 1991, when it moved to it's present-day location at 708 Brookline Boulevard.

 One of the highlights of the new church were the ornate stained glass windows facing Brookline Boulevard and Wedgemere Avenue.
 Along Wedgemere is an one exceptionally large and beautiful window.

 Renovations to the church were made in 1960.
 On November 28.
 1964, the Pittsburgh Press reported that a second mortgage burning ceremony was held at the church to celebrate the liquidation of debt incurred during the 1926 church building and the subsequent remodeling.
 Bishop W. Vernon Middleton, District Superintendent John W. Warman and former ministers participated in the service.